amitgu22/log-checksum-service/README.md

 The library provides multiple implementation for custom processing.
 Official documentations is available https://docs.spring.io/spring-batch/docs/current/reference/html/readersAndWriters.html#readersAndWriters

-This small spring boot application gives demo on JSON file reading and some custom processing on the available records.
+This small spring boot application gives demo on JSON file reading and custom processing on the available records.

-It used in build JOB available for persisting data to the database.
+At the end it used JOB for persisting data to the database.